kimai/kimai/var/docs/configurations.md

 There are several configurations that can be configured with the yaml files in `config/packages/*.yaml

+## Duration only

+Kimai supports two modes for displaying and recording timesheet entries:

+- `begin` and `end` time (default)
+- `date` and `duration` (the so called `duration_only` mode)

+When activating the `duration_only` mode all timesheet tables will only display the `date` and `duration` of all records.
+In addition, the "edit timesheet" forms will be changed and instead of displaying the `end` date you will see a field for `duration`.
+The `start` date is only visible in these forms when editing an active or starting a new record.

+You can activate the `duration_only` mode by switching the configuration key `kimai.timesheet.duration_only` to `true` in the file [kimai.yaml](../../config/packages/kimai.yaml).

 ## Remember me login

 The default period for the `Remember me` option can be changed in the config file [security.yaml](../../config/packages/security.yaml).